csecht/opencv-contour-utility2/README.md

 Below: The input and processed images.
 ![colors_scrnshot.png](images/colors_scrnshot.png)

-Pre-set BGR values that are converted HSV color bounds, from the "Select a color..." pull-down menu.
-(Values from the COLOR_BOUNDARIES dictionary in contour_modules/constants.py.)
+Pre-set BGR values, to be converted to HSV color bounds, for color selections in the "Select a color..." pull-down menu.
+(Values are from the COLOR_BOUNDARIES dictionary in contour_modules/constants.py.)

 | color choice     | lower bound     | upper bound     | Notes                          |
 |------------------|-----------------|-----------------|--------------------------------|